jmamma/MegaCMD/Bootloader/README.md

 It was discovered that in rare circumstances the MegaCMD could corrupt its own bootloader, if operating under low power.

-# These instructions do not apply to the DIY MegaCommand.

 ## Symptoms:

 1) MegaCMD suddenly does not boot.